infiniti888/Social-Science-Miner/README.md

 The programming language used is Python (version 3.7.2) For the library and imports I used Anaconda (https://anaconda.org/) and I added this libraries apart from the default ones: dill, ujson
-The IDEs that I used were Spyder and Jupyter Notebook.
+The IDEs that I used were Spyder and Jupyter Notebook, Spyder is highly recommended for debugging and checking the variables' values.
 There were some imports that I could not find in Anacondo which I added directly from the system console: pip install spacy pip install stop_words